ablax/teslaview/README.md

 5. Test video editing features with shorter clips first
 6. For PWA issues, check browser console for installability requirements
 7. For performance issues, check WebCodecs support in your browser
+8. For progress bar issues, check if operations are actually running

 ### Offline Usage
 - **First visit**: Always visit the site once while online to cache app resources